snoyberg/posa-chapter/warp.md

 So, we can interpret the definition as an application takes `Request` and returns `Response`.

-After accepting a new connection, a dedicated user thread is spawn for the connection.
+After accepting a new HTTP connection, a dedicated user thread is spawn for the connection.
 It first receives an HTTP request from a client and parses it to `Request`.